tmtsoftware/icd/icd-web-server/README.md

 This subproject contains a Play/Scala.js based web app for accessing the ICD database.

-Note: It is recommended to use the *Chrome* web browser for this application, since it allows uploading directories.

 It also makes use of Bootstrap and Less.

 * The icd-web-server subproject is a Play project and provides an HTTP API for the client.